AliIshaqPro/usman-hardware-store-1-96/README.md

 ## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/4174460f-4fba-42c5-addc-399f60b88bfa) and start prompting.
+There are several ways of editing your applicatio Simply visit the [Lovable Project](https://lovable.dev/projects/4174460f-4fba-42c5-addc-399f60b88bfa) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.